sunilprajapati150/is210-week-07-synthesizing/README.rst

 In the above example, each player interacts with each other player only once.
-Now, interestingly enough, achieving this Half-Cartesian does not require particularly complex checking, in-fact, these all half a mathematical relationship if you consider the *index* of each of these items in a list.
+Now, interestingly enough, achieving this Half-Cartesian does not require particularly complex checking, in-fact, these all have a mathematical relationship if you consider the *index* of each of these items in a list.
 As above, the index of the row must always be less than the index of a column.